Did you find it?. What is the Biblical reference that Paul is quoting? Yes indeed, it’s Isaiah 64:4.

 Read it now in context; the whole passage

 That is exactly what Paul is doing here.
 Take time now to think about 1 Cor 2:5-16 in the context of Isaiah 64.
-More tomorrow.
+More in the next Gem.